-Having one person or team responsible for all the needs of your customer is unreasonable and isolates customers and data into strict silos.
+Having one person or team responsible for all customer needs is unreasonable and isolates customers and data into silos.
 Customer success should be a team sport.

-You’ll still want one person running point on customer success, acting as the captain and coordinator, but it’s critical for everyone at small, growing companies to work with customers.
-For many customer service professionals, their job is to understand customers, then find the right information internally -- perhaps from a Product Manager or Designer -- to relay back to the customer.
+You’ll still want one person running point, acting as the captain and coordinator, but it’s critical for everyone to work with customers.
+For many customer service professionals, their job is to understand customers, then find the right information -- perhaps from a Product Manager or Designer -- to relay back to the customer.

-But why not just have the Customer Success Manager (CSM) bring the Product Manager (PM) directly into the customer conversation?
-At a big company, this doesn’t scale, but at a smaller, growing company, the information a PM can capture directly from the customer is invaluable.
+But why not have the Customer Success Manager (CSM) bring the Product Manager (PM) directly into the customer conversation?
+At a big company, this doesn’t scale, but at a smaller one, the information a PM can capture directly from the customer is invaluable.
 A PM who doesn’t want to talk to customers about their problems is a bad PM -- help them have these conversations.

 The CSM is still the person managing the back-and-forth, but this approach allows your whole team to rally around the customer, and become more driven by what they need.
 It shares information and helps everyone.

 Customers don’t want to waste time.
-When they need help, they want to get it -- however is easiest and fastest for them.
+When they need help, they want to get it in the easiest and fastest form.
 Maybe this means a phone call during business hours, but it may also mean an easy-to-find support article, a series of quick emails, or a Facebook message.

 In a forthcoming survey of more than 1,000 global customers, we found that 60% of people preferred to use phone and email for customer support.
 On the other hand, only 26% of customers liked submitting a form on a website -- but more than half of companies offered that as an option.

-Remember -- the customers are in charge now, and they don't want to spend all day waiting on hold or filling out a form to help you help them.
-And if you're unable to deliver on basic service and support promises, customers are more likely to consider other options, so make it as simple and easy as possible for customers to reach out for prompt problem-solving.
+Remember -- customers are in charge now, and they don't want to spend all day waiting on hold or filling out a form.
+And, if you're unable to deliver on basic service promises, customers are more likely to consider other options.
+So, make it as simple and easy as possible for customers to reach out for prompt problem-solving.

-The point is to stop funneling people into your system.
-Instead, take a more flexible approach.
+The point is to stop funneling people into your system and instead, take a more flexible approach.
 Build a knowledge base to help people with do-it-yourself support and embrace any channel that questions come in from.
 You know your customers best, so figure out what makes the most sense for them.
 Slack, website widgets, Facebook Messenger, email, chat, and Twitter are all channels that make it easier for customers to quickly ask questions -- so embrace them.

 It’ll take time to adapt to those channels, but you’ll start seeing messages from folks that you’ve never seen before.
 It’s amazing what kind of information people will share if you make it easy for them, so encourage the conversation.